SELab-2/OSOC-6/backend/README.md

 ```java
 @Column(columnDefinition = "text")
 ```
 Allows us to use postgres text fields.
-These are fields that contain text and are not restricted by size.
+These are fields that contain plain text and are not restricted by size.

 ```java
 @OneToMany(cascade = {CascadeType.REMOVE})